 A graduate student’s money-making idea has led to a commercial showdown at the U.S. Supreme Court, with ramifications for publishers, retailers, entertainment companies, manufacturers and consumers.

 The court will hear arguments on Oct.
-29 in the case of Supap Kirtsaeng, who was ordered to pay John Wiley & Sons Inc. (A) $600,000 for importing the publisher’s copyrighted textbooks from his native Thailand and selling them in the U.S. for a profit.
+29 in the case of Supap Kirtsaeng, who was ordered to pay John Wiley & Sons Inc. (A:US) $600,000 for importing the publisher’s copyrighted textbooks from his native Thailand and selling them in the U.S. for a profit.
 At stake is the future of the so-called gray market, the annual trade in tens of billions of dollars in goods outside their official distribution channels.

 “This is fundamental to the creative industries,” said Charles Sims, a Washington lawyer who filed a brief on behalf of the Association of American Publishers.